KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Significance:**

-Ganyu's Q is really bad against single target enemies for cryo application.
-Her cryo application really shines when you can abuse the fact that the icicles have separate cryo applications on enemies that are grouped.
+Ganyu's Q is really bad against single-target enemies for Cryo application.
+Her Cryo application really shines when you can abuse the fact that the icicles have separate Cryo applications on enemies that are grouped.

 ### Ganyu’s Ascension 4 and Constellation 4 Effects Carry Over on Consecutive Casts of Ganyu’s Elemental Burst